Shriya-vipul/Image-classification-with-CNN/README.md

 + Project summary: In this project, we created a predictive model to conduct image classification.
 We create a label correction network to clean noisy labels and a convolutional neural network as an image classifier.

 **Contribution statement**: All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
+At first, all of group members met regularly and brainstormed the best models to deal with both label correction and image classification models.
+All of us have done some searches and collected important and helpful papers to inspire our model design process.
+Chen, Gexin and Lu, Chang collaborated to design and implement the final label correction network on model 2.
+They were inspired by the paper "Learning From Noisy Large-Scale Datasets With Minimal Supervision" (Andreas Veit et al, Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2017, pp. 839-847) and reproduced the algorithm proposed by the paper.
+Additionally, Gexin and Chang were responsible to ensure the code of evaluation function and writing out csv file works well.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.